v-marinkov/pigallery2-curation-requests/README.md

 - a read-only host report covering metadata and deletion work;
 - a dry-run-by-default, fingerprint-verifying deletion executor;
 - automatic migration of existing deletion-only and earlier curation databases.

+Any photo with an open request has an info button on the top right of its thumbnail.
+For normal users, clicking it shows the user's own requests and options to retract them.
+Admins can view the requests from all users for the given photo, approve/mark down/decline them individually or in batch.

 ## Architecture